Suspect Accused of Shooting at Grandma, Child in Home Arrested

-Richland County, SC (WLTX) - Richland County deputies say they've arrested one of the suspects accused of firing at a grandmother and a child at a northeast Columbia home Tuesday afternoon.
+Richland County, SC (WLTX) - Richland County deputies say they've now arrested both of the suspects accused of firing at a grandmother and a child at a northeast Columbia home Tuesday afternoon.

 The situation began around 5:30 p.m Tuesday, when officers got a call of shots fired at a house in the 200 block of Elders Pond Circle, which is off Hard Scrabble Road.